 Martin Barbre, a corn grower in Illinois, serves as chairman of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

 On the national level, Barbre chairs NCGA’s Allied Industry Council’s Executive Committee and Nominating Committee.
-Additionally, he serves on NCGA”s Association Relations Committee, as the alternate board member for the Maizall Alliance and represents NCGA on Monsanto’s Grower Advisory Committee.
+Additionally, he serves on NCGAs Association Relations Committee and serves as NCGA’s 2019 co-chair on the Commodity Classic Joint Venture Committee.
 Previously, he has acted as the association’s delegate to the U.S. Grains Council and represented NCGA on the National Corn-to-Ethanol Research Advisory Board.

 At the state level, Barbre has served on the board of the Illinois Corn Growers Association, and was that organization’s president in 2005.
 He and his wife, Gayla, and their children reside in Carmi, Ill.